veikman/ovid/README.md

 for something this basic is that our function can be relatively simple, compared to functions that need to treat complete match objects.

-A slighly more meaningful example follows, using a different Ovid class, through a decorator.
+A slightly more meaningful example follows, using a different Ovid class, through a decorator.

     >>> @ovid.inspecting.SignatureShorthand.register